microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution02.md

 ## Notes & Guidance

-In this challenge, you will implement the Health Architecture FHIR Converter sample reference architecture to ingest, transform, and load patient clinical data into FHIR server.
-You will generate synthetic patient clinical data, convert them into FHIR Bundle and ingest them into FHIR server.
+In this challenge, you will implement the Health Architecture FHIR Converter sample reference architecture to ingest, transform, and load patient clinical data into FHIR Server.
+You will generate synthetic patient clinical data, convert them into FHIR Bundle and ingest them into FHIR Server.
 To generate synthetic patient data, you will use **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)** open source Java tool to simulate patient clinical data in HL7 C-CDA format.

 **Clinical data ingest and convert Scenario**
-In this scenario, you will develop a logic app based workflow to perform the C-CDA-to-FHIR conversion using **[FHIR Converter API](https://github.com/microsoft/FHIR-Converter/blob/master/docs/api-summary.md)** and import the resulting FHIR bundle into FHIR server.
+In this scenario, you will develop a logic app based workflow to perform the C-CDA-to-FHIR conversion using **[FHIR Converter API](https://github.com/microsoft/FHIR-Converter/blob/master/docs/api-summary.md)** and import the resulting FHIR bundle into FHIR Server.

 ![Ingest and Convert](../images/fhir-convert-samples-architecture.jpg)

 **Deploy Health Architecture samples for C-CDA-to-FHIR ingest and convert scenarios**

 - Deploy **[FHIR Converter](https://github.com/microsoft/FHIR-Converter#deploying-the-fhir-converter)** reference architecture using the **[Quickstart template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent)** to expose the C-CDA Conversion service endpoint: `https://<fhirhl7conv_SERVICE_NAME>.azurewebsites.net/api/convert/cda/ccd.hbs`.
-- Deploy a new logic app based workflow to perform the C-CDA-to-FHIR conversion and import the resulting FHIR bundle into FHIR server.
+- Deploy a new logic app based workflow to perform the C-CDA-to-FHIR conversion and import the resulting FHIR bundle into FHIR Server.
 Your BLOB triggered logic app needs to perform the following steps in the workflow:
     - Step 1: Trigger workflow when a BLOB is added or modified in /cda container
     - Step 2: Get BLOB content from C-CDA XML file from `/cda` container.
     - Step 3: Compose BLOB content as Input object.